astronomer/docs/astro/export-cloudwatch.md

 :::info

 At this time, you can only export Airflow task logs from Astro to Cloudwatch.
-If you need to export both task logs and metrics, see how to set up [forwarding data to Datadog](export-datadog.md)
+Metrics exporting is supported only on [Datadog](export-datadog.md)

 :::